 Kroger consolidated its operations after the war, closing 1,000-some small stores between 1946 and 1955 in favor of larger markets.
 Increased automobile use meant stores needed room for parking, and packaged foods (especially frozen food) began to supplant home-grown fruits and vegetables.

-Kroger opened a large store at 1606 S. MacArthur Blvd. in October 1949.
+Kroger opened a large store in the 1600 block of South MacArthur Boulevard in October 1949.
 It was the first time a local Kroger was branded a “supermarket”.
 The location contained a self-service dairy, a frozen food section, and a beauty department.
 Additional perks were “four fast check-out stands and fluorescent lighting”, proclaimed a grand opening announcement.
 However, the parking lot accommodated only 80 cars, and the store was closed on Sundays.

 Three more Kroger supermarkets opened in the city over the next decade: at 12th and South Grand in 1951, Fourth and North Grand in 1952, and Second and South Grand in 1957.